Risingson/eveeyedocs/docs/ui/settings.md

 Use your jumpbridges to calculate a route.
 #### Use Wormholes
 Use your mapped wormholes to calculate a route including [Thera connections](https://eveeye.readthedocs.io/en/latest/map/map-options-misc/) if activated.
-#### Avoid Edencom/Triglavian Systems
+#### Avoid Incursions/Edencom/Triglavian Systems
-Set this to <!--try to--> avoid routing via Edencom and/or Triglavian solarsystems. <!--This works differently than ingame though.
+Set this to <!--try to--> avoid routing via Incursion, Edencom and/or Triglavian solarsystems. <!--This works differently than ingame though.
 If you use those settings ingame the EVE client will not find a route if you cannot get somewhere without crossing Edencom or Triglavian systems.
 Eveeye will try to find a route where you cross them least.-->
 #### Avoid Systems
 Avoid systems you set avoided by clicking it and choosing "Avoid System" in the solarsystem menu shown (that option is only there while [Client Sync](https://eveeye.readthedocs.io/en/latest/sync/client-synchronisation/) is activated).
 This should match your ingame setting since setting a system avoided in Eveeye does not set it avoided ingame and vice versa.
 #### Avoidance List